damolinx/vscode-macros/README.md

 # Macros for VS Code

-A **macro** is a script written in either JavaScript or TypeScript that lets you automate tasks or build custom tools in VS Code using standard [extensibility APIs](https://code.visualstudio.com/api/references/vscode-api), without the complexity of maintaining a full extension.
-Macros are ideal for workspace-specific automation, streamlining your workflow with custom utilities, or rapidly prototyping extension-like behavior.
+A **macro** is a JavaScript or TypeScript script that lets you automate tasks or build custom tools in VS Code using standard [extensibility APIs](https://code.visualstudio.com/api/references/vscode-api), without the complexity of maintaining a full extension.
+Macros are ideal for workspace-specific automation, streamlining your workflow, or rapidly prototyping extension behavior.
+TypeScript is supported out of the box with transpilation being handled transparently.

-Macros can be easily managed through the [**Macro Explorer**](#macro-explorer-view), allowing you to work with on-disk libraries or in-memory documents.
-TypeScript is supported out of the box—transpilation is handled automatically.
-Macros can contribute UI views, including Webview and TreeView views, enabling more complex experiences.

 Under the hood, macros are run inside [Node.js VM sandboxes](https://nodejs.org/api/vm.html#class-vmscript) within the extension's context.
 This setup provides isolated execution—within the constraints of the sandbox—while still granting full access to VS Code’s API and core Node.js modules.